Introduction to Inbound Marketing

 - Email, calendar, and meeting integration to ensure your customers never get left out in the cold

 Effective sales automation isn’t about reducing or removing sales team members.
-The needs for soft skills, direct human engagement, and skillful negotiation aren’t going away.
+The need for soft skills, direct human engagement, and skillful negotiation isn’t going away.

-Sales automation is about providing your sales team with the tools to delight customers, identify and engage high value leads, manage follow up, and increase transparency.
+Sales automation is about providing your sales team with the tools to delight customers, identify and engage high-value leads, ensure follow-up, and increase transparency.

-Know exactly where your opportunities for growth are and the best ways to convert customers with sales automation.
+Know precisely where your growth opportunities are and the best ways to convert customers with sales automation.

 These are environments designed for obscurity, customer disappointment, and—ultimately—failure.

 With an integrated CRM, tracking customer interactions, tailoring interactions, running campaigns, and aligning teams become seamless.
 Never miss a beat with customer experience data that traverses the entire customer journey.

 Inbound marketing is a long-term strategy that compounds value and pays dividends over time.

 Due to its distant horizon, it’s essential to develop strategies that set targets, discern progress, and measure results.